michael-y03/Silksong-Ultrawide-Fix/README.md

 ---

 ## Notes
 - Game updates overwrite `Assembly-CSharp.dll`, so this fix may need to be reapplied after patches.
+- This repository does not redistribute game files; the patcher modifies your local copy only.

 ## Nexus Mods
  - https://www.nexusmods.com/hollowknightsilksong/mods/1